Milky Way (mythology): Greek and Roman

 The Greek name for the Milky Way (Γαλαξίας Galaxias) is derived from the Greek word for milk (γάλα, gala).
 One legend explains how the Milky Way was created by Heracles (Roman Hercules) when he was a baby.
 His father, Zeus, was fond of his son, who was born of the mortal woman Alcmene.
 He decided to let the infant Heracles suckle on his divine wife Hera's milk when she was asleep, an act which would endow the baby with godlike qualities.
 When Hera woke and realized that she was breastfeeding an unknown infant, she pushed him away and the spurting milk became the Milky Way.

 Another version of the myth is that Heracles was abandoned in the woods by his mortal parents, Amphitryon and Alcmene.
 Heracles, son of Zeus and Alcmene, was naturally favored by his father, who sent Athena, Greek goddess of wisdom, to retrieve him.
 Athena, not being so motherly, decided to take him to Hera to suckle.
 Hera agreed to suckle Heracles.
 As Heracles drinks the milk, he bites down, and Hera pushes him away in pain.
 The milk that squirts out forms the Milky Way.

 A story told by the Roman Hyginus in the Poeticon astronomicon (ultimately based on Greek myth) says that the milk came from the goddess Ops (Greek Rhea), the wife of Saturn (Greek Cronus).
 Saturn swallowed his children to ensure his position as head of the Pantheon and sky god, and so Ops conceived a plan to save her newborn son Jupiter (Greek Zeus): She wrapped a stone in infant's clothes and gave it to Saturn to swallow.
 Saturn asked her to nurse the child once more before he swallowed it, and the milk that spurted when she pressed her nipple against the rock eventually became the Milky Way.

+Hebrew

+In the Hebrew astronomy, the Milky Way is called "Fire-Stream", a name borrowed from Daniel 7:10 (Nehar di-nur), where it may possibly have had the same signification.
+The statement is also made that the sting of Scorpio may be seen lying in the Milky Way.